chenlijun99/unibz-76088A-materials/2-basics/2-modularity/2-header-file/README.md

 * Defining user-defined data type using `struct`.
     * As with variables and functions, we put public data structures of a module in the header file.
     * Use of the `.` member access operator to access the field of a `struct`.
-The same syntax can been seen in many other languages such as Java, JavaScript, Python, etc. to access the member of an object.
+The same syntax is used in many other languages such as Java, JavaScript, Python, etc. to access the member of an object.
-* Passing const pointers as a way to avoid copy: C passes everything by value, but our `struct` may become quite big in future.
+* Passing const pointers as a way to avoid copy.
+C passes everything by value, but our `struct` may become quite big in future.
 We don't want to make an useless copy.
+But passing simply by pointer would mean that the function is free to modify the content of the variable passed by pointer.
+Passing by const pointer allow us to spare a copy but at the same time forbid the function from modify the content of the variable passed by pointer.
+    * This approach is typically used for `struct`s, which may become quite big, as more and more fields are added.
+    * This approach is not used for built-in types.
+Passing a variable by pointer still requires passing a pointer as value.
+E.g. on 32-bit architectures the size of a pointer is typically 4 bytes.
+An `int` also usually takes up 4 bytes.
+So passing a `int` by value has the same cost of passing a pointer.
-* Use of the conditional ternary operator.
+* Use of the conditional ternary operator (`<condition> ? <true expression> : <false expression>`), which is present always in many other languages (Java, JavaScript, etc.).

 ## 3